themindfuldev/talk-design-patterns-for-javascript-featuring-modules/src/README.md

    - ASYNC (AJAX/AJAJ) & Callbacks / Promises
    - Single Page Applications
 - Good reasons to use Design Patterns in JS:
-   - Avoid "spaghetti code" (unstructured and hard to read).
+   - Avoid "spaghetti code" (unstructured/hard to read).
    - Better overall maintainability, making it clear where to change the code.
    - Far more objective unit tests.
 - Today we are covering some of the work of [Stoyan Stefanov](https://twitter.com/stoyanstefanov) and [Addy Osmani](https://twitter.com/addyosmani).